 - DSL on Dewees the signal regularly just “isn’t there”.
 In many cases DSL isn’t sufficient to watch a movie without lots of annoying buffering.

 - New Cell Data Plans.
 It’s early and we’ve only been testing in the off-peak winter season so far.
 We’ve seen speeds ranging from 5-25 Mbs for both upload and download.
 Generally, the signal is plenty good enough to watch 1 or 2 or more movies at the same time.
 Gamers still say that some times the signal “fades out” and then “comes back”.
 In the mean time your game character might have been killed.

-Cell Phone Booster — Overcoming a Weak Signal
+Cellular Antennas — Overcoming a Weak Signal

 Another issue is a weak cellular single inside your home.
 Signal strength on Dewees varies widely based on carrier and location.
 Some of the factors affect signal strength are:

 - distance from the cell tower(s) being used by your carrier — homes towards the eastern edge Pelican Flight tend to have less signal

 - construction materials in your home — homes with metal roofs, certain types of glass and home wrap (such as Tyvek) tend to have less signal

 - environmental factors — homes in heavily wooded areas, especially those with lots of pine trees, tend to have less signal

 - and so forth